When Are 2020 Estimated Tax Payments Due?

 If you're self-employed or don't have taxes withheld from other sources of taxable income, it's up to you to periodically pay the IRS by making estimated tax payments.

-What a year it's been so far!
+What a strange and difficult year it's been!
 Our routines have been wrecked by the coronavirus pandemic.
-And that even includes the regular process of making estimated tax payments for people who are self-employed or don't have taxes withheld from other sources of taxable income (such as interest, dividends, capital gains, etc.).
-In a normal year, the first estimated tax payment for 2020 would have been due April 15, 2020, and the second payment for the year would have been due June 15, 2020.
-But, as you know, nothing is normal right now.
+That includes the regular process of making estimated tax payments for people who are self-employed or don't have taxes withheld from other sources of taxable income (such as interest, dividends, capital gains, etc.).

 Estimated taxes are typically paid in four equal installments—one installment for each quarter of the year.
-For the 2020 tax year, estimated tax payments for the first and second quarter aren't due until July 15, 2020.
+The first quarter estimated tax payment for 2020 was originally due April 15, 2020, and the second quarter payment was originally due June 15, 2020.
+However, for this year, payments for the first and second quarter weren't due until July 15, 2020.
 As a result, the 2020 estimated tax payment schedule is adjusted as shown in the table below.

 Due Dates for 2020 Estimated Tax Payments

 |1st Payment||January 1 to March 31||July 15, 2020|

 |2nd Payment||April 1 to May 31||July 15, 2020|

 |3rd Payment||June 1 to August 31||September 15, 2020|